louiscklaw/logseq-helloworld/pages/Theresa May’s Resignation Speech.md

   I have done everything I can to convince M.P.s to back that deal.

   Sadly, I have not been able to do so.
-- Thanks for reading The Times.

-  I tried three times.
+- I tried three times.

   I believe it was right to persevere, even when the odds against success seemed high.